-1 - Senior Unsecured Notes exclude \$11.0 million of unaccreted discount, \$7.6 million of unamortized premium and \$2.2 million of deferred financing costs.
+^{1 -} Senior Unsecured Notes exclude \$10.2 million of unaccreted discount; \$7.1 million of unamortized premium and \$2.1 million of deferred financing costs.

-2 - Excludes the impact of the \$10.2 million loss from early extinguishment of debt incurred in the third quarter of 2012, \$25.4 million non-recurring item associated with the premiums paid to repurchase and redeem previously outstanding 7% senior unsecured notes, the write-off of unamortized note discount and deferred transaction costs associated therewith and \$6.5 million of merger breakup fee proceeds, net of merger costs, of the termination of the merger agreement with Neff Corporation in the third quarter of 2017, \$0.7 million of other merger related costs recorded in the fourth quarter of 2017 and 0.2 million of other merger related costs recorded in 2018.
+^{2 -} Excludes the impact of the \$10.2 million loss from early extinguishment of debt incurred in the third quarter of 2012, \$25.4 million non-recurring item associated with the premiums paid to repurchase and redeem previously outstanding 7% senior unsecured notes, the write-off of unamortized note discount and deferred transaction costs associated therewith and \$5.8 million of merger breakup fee proceeds, net of merger costs, of the termination of the merger agreement with Neff Corporation in the third quarter of 2017 and \$0.7 million of other merger related costs recorded in 2018.
 See Appendix A for a reconciliation of Non-GAAP measures.

-3 - Net debt is defined as total debt less cash on hand.
+^{3 -} Net debt is defined as total debt less cash on hand.